PostHog/posthog.com/contents/blog/plugins-part-1-the-world-map.md

 As the story unfolds, it's October 2020.
 We follow a group of 9 engineers, hot off the heels of implementing Clickhouse support, as they brave the pandemic, and gather at a company retreat in Italy.
 The company is not even a year old, and while nobody is terribly sure what's going to happen next, there's contagious optimism in the air.

-After a session where we [formalise our values](/handbook/company/values) ("we haven't built our defining feature yet"), it's time to discuss what defining features to build next.
+After a session where we [formalize our values](/handbook/company/values) ("we haven't built our defining feature yet"), it's time to discuss what defining features to build next.

 Literally next, in the next hour.